Loremaster/el_school/README.markdown

 - Creating/editing pupils.
 - Creating/editing class heads.
 - Creating/editing classes (class code, date of creating, and class head for this class).
+  - NOTICE!
+If you choose pupils for one class and these pupils were already in other class then they'll be only in this class!

 ------------------------------------------------------------------------------